yzhang511/yzhang511.github.io/index.md

 Hello!
 I am a PhD student at Columbia University in the [**Zuckerman Mind Brain Behavior Institute**](https://zuckermaninstitute.columbia.edu/) and the [**Department of Statistics**](https://stat.columbia.edu/).
 I was fortunate to be advised by Prof. [**Liam Paninski**](https://scholar.google.com/citations?user=FayXlTYAAAAJ&hl=en).

-I develop scalable, data-driven models for neural encoding and decoding.
-Recently, I have been working on building foundation models to advance brain–computer interface (BCI) applications.
+I develop scalable, data-driven models for **neural encoding and decoding**.
+Recently, I have been working on building **foundation models** to advance brain–computer interface (**BCI**) applications.
 My research aims to use computational neuroscience tools to help individuals with paralysis communicate and interact with the world through AI-assisted neuroprosthetics.

 Prior to Columbia, I completed my master's in [**Statistical Science**](https://stat.duke.edu/) at Duke University, where I had the privilege of working with Prof. [**David Dunson**](https://scholar.google.com/citations?hl=en&user=KwEOawwAAAAJ).
 Before that, I did my undergrad at UC Davis with a double major in [**Statistics**](https://statistics.ucdavis.edu/) and [**Neurobiology, Physiology and Behavior**](https://www.ucdavis.edu/majors/neurobiology-physiology-and-behavior).